salvarez96/fullstack-app-tt/README.md

 # Products viewer Fullstack App test project

-A small project that let's the user create and filter a list of products in a seamless and comprehensive way.
+A small project that lets the user create and filter a list of products in a seamless and comprehensive way.
 It implements products management through API calls, pagination and filtering.

 ![project overview](/public/readme-images/project-overview.png)